-The twill weave is defined by its diagonal pattern created by the way the weft thread is taken over two or more warp threads.
-Denim fabric is a typical example of twill weaving and it is easy to see on denim because of the two colors used in the weave.
-The blue or indigo, and the unbleached or cream threads used to weave the denim and create the twill weave pattern.
-The twill pattern adds texture to the fabric and as well as making it more durable.
+The twill weave is defined by its diagonal pattern created by how the weft thread is taken over two or more warp threads.
+Denim twill fabric is a typical example of twill weaving and it is easy to see on denim because of the two colors used in the weave.
+The blue or indigo and the unbleached or cream threads are used to weave the denim and create the twill weave pattern.
+The twill pattern adds texture to the fabric and makes it more durable.

-There are many advantages of using a twill weave including:
+There are many advantages of using twill weaves, including:

 - Durability - This is one of the most prized advantages of twill weave.
 Its strength and durability make it ideal for workwear and furniture.

-- Great drape – Twill weave drapes beautifully due to the diagonal ribs.
-This means that many thick fabrics still hand nicely for garments and they are soft to touch.
+- Great drape - Twill weave drapes beautifully due to the diagonal ribs.
+This means that many thick fabrics still hand nicely for garments that are soft to the touch.

 - High thread count - This makes the fabric strong and long-lasting.

-- Stain-resistant – The diagonal ribs don’t attract stains and dirt easily which is why it is commonly used for workwear.
+- Stain-resistant - The diagonal ribs don't attract stains and dirt easily, so it is commonly used for workwear.

 Twill Weave Types